kravcik/nette-macro-fontawesome/README.md

+This repo is discontinued - for Latte3 and PHP8.1 you should look here: https://github.com/kravcik/latte-font-awesome-icon

 Simple macro for generating Font Awesome icons.
 First parameter is required.
 Parameters can be set in order or randomly with string keys (macro detects if it's getting an associative array).